-- Want exposure to a diverse healthcare property portfolio. - Are seeking capital growth and/or regular distribution income payments. - Are using the Wholesale Units as a satellite or small component of their portfolio - have a mediuim or long term investment timefram of least a five-years. - Have a high or very high risk/return profile.
+- Want exposure to a diverse healthcare property portfolio. - Are seeking capital growth and/or regular distribution income payments. - Are using the Wholesale Units as a satellite component of their portfolio. - Have a medium or long term investment timeframe of least a five-years. - Have a high risk/return profile. - Acknowledges that access to capital is limited to the specific terms and frequency as determined by the issuer.